grafana/iot-sitewise-datasource/src/README.md

 ## Authentication

-In this section we will go through the different type of authentication you can use for Timestream data source.
+In this section we will go through the different type of authentication you can use for IoT sitewise data source.

 ### Example AWS credentials